niehgierb/installer-webmin-virtualmin-php/README.md

-# webmin-virtualmin-php8_1: Frest Installation Script
+# webmin-virtualmin-php8_1: First Installation Script

 this script is a comprehensive, interactive Bash script designed to streamline the setup and provisioning of essential tools and software on a new machine.
 It ensures quick and error-free installations, saving you valuable time.